CE Client Policies

 • Create a backup copy on database saving: This policy also refers to databases stored outside Password Depot Enterprise Server (if this option is enabled in general).
 If this policy is activated, a new backup copy is created and saved to a user's local system upon every database saving.

 • Default authentication mode: Define a default authentication mode for all clients.
-You can choose from the following: Undefined (Client can use any value), Integrated Windows Authentication (SSO), Sign in with user name and password and Azure AD authentication.
+You can choose from the following: Undefined (Client can use any value), Integrated Windows Authentication (SSO), Sign in with user name and password, Microsoft Entra ID (formerly Azure AD), OpenID Connect, Windows Domain, or WebAuthn/Passkeys.

 • Default expiration period for passwords: Define a default expiration period for all passwords within the server databases.